Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings

-As referenced above, see Birkenmeier et al.~\cite{BGT15-annihilatorsums,BGT18-annihilatorsums} and Dube and Taherifar~\cite{DubeT2021lattice} for related investigations into the lattice structure of rings.
+As referenced above, see Birkenmeier, Ghirati, and Taherifar~\cite{BGT15-annihilatorsums,BGT18-annihilatorsums} and Dube and Taherifar~\cite{DubeT2021lattice} for related investigations into the lattice structure of rings.
 Furthermore, a commutative ring $R$ where the entire lattice $L_R$ is distributive is known as \emph{arithmetical}; however, this is very restrictive, as a local arithmetical ring is precisely a chain ring~\cite{jensen1966arithmetical}.

-Furthermore, the structure of $L_R'$ has intriguing connections to the algebraic approach to CSP study discussed in Section~\ref{sec:discussion}.
-In particular, it is possible to show that if the language of equations $u=r$ and $u=rv$, $r \in R$ over a ring $R$ has a so-called \emph{majority polymorphism} $m \colon R^3 \to R$, then annihilator cosets $p+\Ann(q)$ must be \emph{absorbing} for $m$, i.e.\ if at least two elements of $a, b, c$ are contained in such a coset then so must $m(a,b,c)$ be.
+Furthermore, the structure of $L_R'$ has intriguing connections to the algebraic approach to CSP study (see \cite{Barto:etal:polymorphisms} and the discussion in Section~\ref{sec:discussion}).
+In particular, it is possible to show that if the language of equations $u=r$ and $u=rv$, $r \in R$ over a ring $R$ has a so-called \emph{majority} polymorphism $m \colon R^3 \to R$, then annihilator cosets $p+\Ann(q)$ must be \emph{absorbing} for $m$, i.e.\ if at least two elements of $a, b, c$ are contained in such a coset then so must $m(a,b,c)$ be.
 Furthermore, such absorbing sets are closed under intersection, i.e.\ they form a semilattice.
 Since the intersection of (non-disjoint) annihilator cosets is another annihilator coset, the lattice structure related to annihilators of $R$ appears closely connected to such algebraic conditions.